From Saturdays to Sundays: Do Wide Receiver Roles Carry Over from NCAA to the NFL?

 Does this receiver’s college role naturally match the way his new offense passes the ball?

-To test that, I looked at historical wide receivers from 2020 - 2025 and compared their college usage to their actual NFL usage.
-The main validation focused on whether a receiver’s role carried over by field location, including horizontal usage and depth usage for both the QB and WR.
-After testing 176 different weighting combinations, I landed on the most predictive formula for my fit score .
-These are my score ranges.
+To test that, I looked at historical wide receivers from 2020–2025 and compared their college usage to their actual NFL usage.
+The goal was to see whether a receiver’s role carried over by field location, including horizontal usage and depth usage.

 • Strong fit, 85+